Published on 17th July 2019

-This is a key part of any interview, but especially for Senior PAs and EAs, as getting the right personality fit for the senior stakeholders is key, particularly in a one on one or small allocation role.
-Therefore, it’s important to allow your interviewers to get to know you and be prepared to talk about yourself personally.
+This is a key part of any interview, so it’s important to allow your interviewers to get to know you and be prepared to talk about yourself personally.

 Some people prepare fantastically for the professional side of things but really struggle on where to start if asked anything personal which is completely understandable.
 Think about examples you can share about any hobbies or passions you have.
 Don’t overshare and keep things professional but be prepared for this type of question.

 The Hiring Managers I have spoken with, gain real insight from these answers at the interview, as they feel it allows them to assess how well you’ll fit into a team.